nuvitekdev/SalesforceFrameworks/force-app/main/Government_Documents/Permit_And_Licensing/docs/Technical_Specification.md

-# DOI Permits and Licensing System - Technical Implementation Specification
+# Nuvi Permits and Licensing System - Technical Implementation Specification

 ## Executive Summary

-This technical specification provides comprehensive implementation guidance for the DOI Permits and Licensing system built on Salesforce Platform.
+This technical specification provides comprehensive implementation guidance for the Nuvi Permits and Licensing system built on Salesforce Platform.
 The system transforms the traditional APD processing workflow from a 30+ day manual process into an AI-enhanced, streamlined digital platform that reduces Time-to-Delivery (TTD) while maintaining full regulatory compliance.

 ## Implementation Overview